Ishank-96/Article_Summarizer/readme.md

-A summarizer that summarizes any article
+ConciseReads, an article summarizer that summarizes lenghty articles into concise summaries